Mus-2000/INFOTC-1600/Page1.md

 In my freetime I either play videogames, partake in physical activity or hangout with friends.
 I enjoy taking walks on the beach at midnight.

+The sky above the port was the color of television, tuned to a dead channel.

+It was a bright cold day in April, and the clocks were striking thirteen.

 *Mustafa Al-Mahroos*

 **These are some random pictures that I thought looked cool**